EENI Global Business School.

 1. North American

-1. Mauritius and the United States: African Growth and Opportunity Act (AGOA), COMESA-U.S. Trade and Investment Agreement, Trade Agreement Mauritius-United States;
+1. Mauritius and the U.S.: AGOA, COMESA-U.S. Agreement, Trade Agreement Mauritius-United States

 2. Latin American.
-Hindu Civilization has Free Trade Agreements with Chile, MERCOSUR, and the Andean Community;
+Hindu Civilization has trade agreements with Chile, MERCOSUR, and the Andean Community

-3. With the area of Oceania: India has a Free Trade Agreement with New Zealand and Australia.
+3. With the area of Oceania: India has a Trade Agreement with New Zealand and Australia

 3. With the African Civilization

-1. The Preferential Trade Agreement between India and the Southern Africa Customs Union (SACU) (South Africa, Lesotho, Eswatini (Swaziland), Botswana, and Namibia);
+1. The Preferential Trade Agreement between India and the SACU (South Africa, Lesotho, Eswatini, Botswana, and Namibia)

 2. Mauritius is a member of: